-We will also meet once per week online for synchronous class meetings.
-I expect you all to attend class and will deduct points for absences.
+We will meet Mondays and Wednesdays according to your section class meeting times.
+However, to accommodate initial return-to-campus screening and initial testing for COVID-19, we will meet online via Zoom during Week 1 Jan $11^{th} - 15^{th}$ (link in E-Learning course site Modules \rightarrow Module $1 \rightarrow$ Week 1).
+I expect you all to attend class and will deduct points for unexcused absences.
 After 2 freebies I will deduct a 1/2 point from your final grade for every unexcused absence.
-During these meetings, we will discuss the courses material and work through sample problems.
+During these meetings, we will discuss course material and work through sample problems.
 These meetings are intended to facilitate meaningful student-instructor and student-student interactions.
-You are expected to attend these class meetings and conduct yourself as you would in a traditional "brick and mortar" class environment.
-If you miss a class meeting, it is your responsibility to self-study the material and share notes with your classmates.
+You are expected to attend these class meetings and conduct yourself professionally.

+If you miss class, you are responsible for everything that goes on in class - all lecture materials, homework assignments, handouts, problems, and the like.
 I will, of course, answer any questions during office hours, but only after you have thoroughly reviewed the missed material.
+It is your responsibility to self-study the material and/or borrow notes from your classmates.
+Typically, students who do not attend class regularly do not perform as well on the exams as those who do.